 I am happy to announce that the department's name has changed from Geology to Earth & Planetary Sciences.
 This new name reflects the extraordinary breadth of intellectual activity in the department.
 I appreciate the efforts of all the individuals who wrote the name change proposal....

-The Department of Earth and Planetary Sciences at the University of California at Davis seeks an outstanding scholar for The Roy J. Shlemon Chair in Applied Geosciences in the College of Letters and Science.
-Position open until filled. posted 09/20/2013
+The Department of Earth and Planetary Sciences at the University of California, Davis, seeks to fill two postdoctoral scholar positions in the area of Isotope Geochemistry and Cosmochemistry.
+Positions open until filled. posted 03/04/2014

 Wednesday Seminar: 4 pm in 55 Roessler